3 Great Alternatives To Envelope Stuffing Jobs

 You may see ads talking about paying $1,500 a week for envelope-stuffing or paying $3 per envelope stuffed.
 You think you've stumbled upon a golden opportunity of a job, but at the end of the day, it's a scam.
 Here's why…

-Can you get paid to fill envelopes at home?
+Can you get paid to stuff envelopes at home?

 No, you can't get paid to fill envelopes.